VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 Using `meteo.VPD` for `Dₗ` assumes that leaf temperature equals air temperature in this simple example.

-`leaf_scene` assembles a simulation with one leaf, the chosen model, its initial status, and its weather:
+`CompositeModel` combines the chosen model, its initial status, and its weather.
+With this concise form, it creates one object representing our leaf:

 ```@example design
-scene = leaf_scene(
+scene = CompositeModel(
     stomata;
     status=Status(A=20.0, Cₛ=400.0, Dₗ=meteo.VPD),
     environment=meteo,